-Africa is the second largest continent in the world, both in terms of land area and population, with approximately 1.4 billion inhabitants.
-It is one of the most diverse continents globally, largely due to its high population density.
-It is therefore no wonder that linguists estimate that some 2,000 native languages are spoken in Africa.
+Africa is the second largest continent in the world, not only in terms of geography, given that its population goes up to over 1.5 billion of inhabitants.
+It is one of the most diverse continents globally, largely due to this population density.
+No wonder that linguists estimate that around 2,000 native languages are spoken in Africa.

 African language families